lucassc/cpu-monitor.rs/README.md

 ## Configuration

-You can adjust the CPU usage threshold and notification settings by modifying the constants defined in the main.rs file:
+You can adjust the CPU usage threshold and notification settings by modifying the constants defined in the main.rs or notification.rs file:

     CPU_USAGE_THRESHOLD: The CPU usage threshold in MHz.
     NOTIFICATION_TITLE: The title of the notification.